-On 28th April 2009, the Group, as lessor, entered into a supplementary lease agreement with Guangzhou World Trade Center Club Company Limited ("GWTCCL") as lessee in respect of a business centre and facilities therein located at Goldlion Digital Network Centre, Guangzhou.
-The term of the supplementary lease agreement is three years commenced from 15th July 2008 with monthly rental and management fee fixed at RMB279,000.
-During the year, the Group received HK\$4,393,000 from GWTCCL under the lease, of which HK\$1,023,000 being repayment of shortfall of rental charged below the market rate for the period from 15th July 2008 to 30th April 2009.
+On 28th April 2009, the Group, as lessor, entered into a supplementary lease agreement with Guangzhou World Trade Center Club Company Limited ("GWTCCL") as lessee in respect of a business centre and facilities therein located at Goldion Digital Network Centre, Guangzhou.
+The term of the supplementary lease agreement is three years commencing from 15th July 2008 with monthly rental and management fee fixed at RMB279,000.
+During the year, the Group received HK\$3,881,000 from GWTCCL under the lease.
 Mr. Tsang Chi Hung has indirect beneficial interest in GWTCCL as he is a major shareholder of the holding company of GWTCCL.
 Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky.